Beef and Lentil Cottage Pie

 5

-Add the stock, bring to a gentle simmer and cook for 10-12 mintues, until tender.
+Add the stock, bring to a gentle simmer and cook for 10-12 minutes, until tender.
+Add more stock if needed, you want the mixture to be a little saucy but not excessively so.
 If using beef, cook uncovered.
 If using tempeh, cover the pan during cooking.

 6